General Travel Information

 Malaria

-There is no vaccine available against malaria.
-We recommend the use of anti-malarial medication, but again, it is best to take this up with a travel medical specialist.
-Malaria is an infectious disease that is caused by a parasite.
-You get it from the bite of a mosquito that carries the parasite.
-These parasites multiply first in the liver cells and then in the red cells of the blood.
-The symptoms include shaking chills, followed by fever, usually preceded by flu-like illness.
-To protect yourself against mosquito bites, you can spray yourself with insect repellent containing DEET and make sure to cover your body properly if you are outside after sunset.
+There is no vaccination available for Malaria.
+We advise you to take anti-malaria medication, but it is best to discuss this with a qualified travel expert.
+Malaria is an infectious disease which is caused by a parasite.
+The symptoms include a flu-like feeling followed by chills and a fever.
+To protect yourself against mosquito bites, you can apply DEET and cover your body when you are outside after sundown.

 Climate